Tag Archives: thermal

 The front lens cover is held shut by two bungees, the unit powers-up when you open the cover.
 The bungees then hold the cover firmly in place to avoid unwanted movement.
 It can also be used for rapid recalibration, by simply closing and opening again it will cause the unit to reset.
 After startup you can select a power setting from .8X up to 6X, this is handy for various viewing purposes and are easily toggled with the zoom button (#2).

-You can select one of the fifteen or so different filters, each of them have strong points such as looking for a person vs. looking at a vehicle.
-Some of the filters are much better than others depending on what you are looking at, so make sure you try several different options.
+You can select one of the fifteen or so different filters.
+Each of them have strong points such as looking for a person vs. looking at a vehicle.
+Some of the filters are much better than others depending on what you are looking at.
+So make sure you try several different options.

 Euro Optic sells an excellent selection of thermal optics